vacanza/holidays/SPONSORSHIP.md

 **Q: What are the acceptance criteria for a sponsored task to be eligible for payment?**
 **A:** To be eligible for payment, the pull request must be successfully merged into the dev branch.
 This typically requires 100% test coverage (in line with the current project standard) and adherence to strict code style and quality guidelines.
 Please refer to our contributing guide and recently merged PRs for examples.
 These standards help maintain the high quality of a project used by millions, with over 10 million downloads per month.

+**Q: Is there a limit to the number of sponsorship-eligible pull requests a contributor can complete per month?**
+**A:** There is no fixed limit on the number of sponsorship-eligible pull requests a contributor can complete per month.
+However, to ensure fair distribution of available tasks, contributors may only work on one sponsored task at a time.
+Priority is given to new eligible contributors who have not yet participated in the program.
+As long as you meet the eligibility criteria and follow the assignment process, you’re welcome to continue contributing.

 ## Contact

 To express interest in joining the sponsorship program or if you have any questions, please:

 - [Open an issue](https://github.com/vacanza/holidays/issues/new) on our GitHub repository
 - Contact maintainers via [Discussions](https://github.com/vacanza/holidays/discussions/2545)
+- Join our [Slack](https://join.slack.com/t/vacanza-team/shared_invite/zt-31jz9je5t-dl0vayg0iJ3DEzDh82~8Sg) and reach out to the maintainers at [#sponsorship](https://vacanza-team.slack.com/archives/C08S8394T4N) channel

 ---